okteto/okteto/samples/golang/README.md

 - `sync`: the folders that will be synchronized between your local machine and the development container.
 - `volumes`: a list of paths in your development container to be mounted as persistent volumes.
 For example, this can be used to persist the Go cache.
 - `securityContext`: `SYS_PTRACE` is a capability required by the Go debugger.
 - `forward`: a list of ports to forward from your development container to locahost in your machine.
-This is needed to configure the Go debugger.
+This is needed to access the port 8080 of your application on localhost and to configure the Go debugger.

 Also, note that there is a `.stignore` file to indicate which files shouldn't be synchronized to your development container.
 This is useful to avoid synchronizing binaries, build artifacts, git metadata, or dependencies like the `vendor` folder.